Stained Glass Safety Gear: What You Really Need

 Why do I need to wear a mask, gloves, & glasses when making Stained Glass Art?

 Flux, glass, solder, & patina.
-Those are your main reasons for needing safety gear (though protecting your hands from cuts isn’t a bad idea either!).
+Those are your main reasons for needing stained glass safety gear (though protecting your hands from cuts isn’t a bad idea either!).

 Solder is hot.
 Reaaallly freaking hot!
-And the laaaast thing ya want is some solder spattering up in your face or eyes.
+And the laaaast thing ya want is some solder spattering up in your face or in your eyeholes.
+Get yourself some safety glasses or a face shield.

 Is lead solder bad for you?
 It’s not heated enough in the stained glass process to vaporize, but after handling, don’t eat, drink, smoke, or put your fingers in your ear hole, eye holes, nose holes (or anyone else’s for that matter).

-If you’re concerned about lead, you can use lead free solder.
-It is a bit more difficult to work with than lead solder, but absolutely doable with patience & practice.
+If you’re concerned about lead, you can use lead free solder!
+It is a lil bit more difficult to work with than lead solder, but absolutely doable with patience & practice.

 Flux

 Flux is not nice for the lungs, skin, or eyes for that matter.
-I recommend Blu-Glass Flux (check out My Favorite Tools & Supplies Page!) because it’s formulated for sensitive people, but there is no flux that’s completely safe.
+I recommend Canfield Blu-Glass Flux because it’s formulated for sensitive people, but there is no flux that’s completely safe.
+None.
+Not gel, not any of them.
 You should always have good ventilation and wear a mask when using any flux.

 Our faces are super close to our work so the concentration is high right where we’re breathing.
 And we don’t have fancy sniffers to tell how many ppm are in the air so we really have no way of knowing if we’re reaching “adequate ventilation” as described in the SDS sheets for any of the fluxes.